Academics at Hanover:

 - Other topics that interest you, from biology to personal training to research methods and data analysis

-Although pre-med is not a major, some kinesiology majors are interested in pursuing a medical career.
+Although pre-med is not a major, many kinesiology majors are interested in pursuing a medical career.
 Those who take the kinesiology course in human anatomy have the unique opportunity to work with a human cadaver as an undergraduate.